Limited launch: MAY batch, 85% claimed

 You don't need a CrossFit session to get energy without caffeine.
 A 10-minute walk works.

-A meta-analysis published in PMC reviewed randomized controlled trials and found that exercise decreased feelings of fatigue by a small but consistent effect size, while increasing energy and vitality by a small-to-moderate effect size.
+A meta-analysis of randomized trials found that regular exercise produced small but consistent improvements in fatigue, energy, and vitality.
 That's across dozens of studies with different populations.

-Even more striking: research covered by ScienceDaily from the University of Georgia found that sedentary people who started regular low-intensity exercise reduced their fatigue by 65% and increased energy levels by 20%.
+Even more striking: one well-cited University of Georgia finding suggested that even low-intensity exercise improved fatigue and energy in previously sedentary adults.
 Low intensity.
 Not HIIT.
 Not marathon training.
 Walking, light cycling, easy movement.

 The mechanism is straightforward.
 Exercise increases blood flow to the brain, upregulates dopamine and norepinephrine, and improves mitochondrial function over time.
 If you're looking for caffeine alternatives for energy, regular movement is one of the most reliable tools available.